Glossary of Soap Making Terms

 Castile Soap

-An olive oil soap named for a region is Spain from where it originated.
-Any soap with a high percentage of olive oil is now often refered to as 'Castile soap'.
+A 100% olive oil soap named for a region is Spain from where it originated.

 Caustic Potash